 When he was 9, Sam-A discovered an outlet that could change his life – Muay Thai – though he did not know what kind of an impact it could have on him at first.

-His first brush with the sport came at local fair.
-He was so excited to see the bouts in the weeks leading up to the event, he filled a bag with rice husks and hung it from a mango tree to create his own heavy bag and practice while he waited to see the action.
+The young Thai’s first brush with the sport came at a local fair.
+He was so excited to see the fights in the weeks leading up to the event, he filled a bag with rice husks and hung it from a mango tree to create his own heavy bag and practice while he waited to see the action.

 “I was so excited.
 I ran from the match-ups directly home.
 It was over a kilometer.
 I went to tell my parents.
 They were working at the time.
 I asked them if I could fight and they said no. I started crying and throwing things around.
 My parents gave in and let me fight.”

 Sam-A admits he did not really know what he was doing, but he had a lot of heart and won his match.
 He won another soon after, during which a referee noticed his potential and recommended he compete again in the next village.

 This time, his lack of knowledge caught up with him and he lost.
 However, by now, his passion was clear, so his mother and father got behind him and put him on the path to a better future.

 “I was so upset, I was crying and wouldn’t talk to anyone,” Sam-A says.

 “It was then that my parents made the decision to support me and helped find a trainer for me.
 I started training again and had a trainer there to help me for about a month.
 I fought about six times.
 I started to become known locally.